The challenges and our response

-Winterisation: The conflict has destroyed the livelihoods that many families rely on - and around 600,000 people are in need of shelter.
-As winter approaches the needs of these most vulnerable people increase even further.
-International Medical Corps is working to address the acute needs of the affected population during harsh weather through the distribution of essential items such as heaters, blankets and coal while also providing those forced from their homes with cash grants that can be used for winter clothing, rent and weather-proofing the premises they currently reside in.
+Winterisation: The conflict has destroyed the livelihoods that many families relied on.
+During the winter months the needs of the most vulnerable people increase even further.
+International Medical Corps has addressed the acute needs of those affected during harsh weather through the distribution of essential items such as heaters, blankets and coal while also providing those forced from their homes with cash grants that can be used for winter clothing, rent and weather-proofing the homes they currently reside in.

 Our Impact and Work

 We can only be there to help others because our supporters are there for us.
 Be one of them.